Ary0405/GLITCH/README.md

 Through our app, farmers can quickly find nearby cold storage facilities and get in touch with their managers to learn more and make use of them for their benefit.

+## Soil Testing and Seed Testing Labs:
+This feature of app helps the farmer to identify and locate nearby testing labs/facilities to test their soil and seeds.
+This is an essential phase for a farmer because quality of seeds say about the amount of yield they get.
+Soil testing helps in measuring the nutrient levels, thus helping the farmer to not contaminate the soil with excessive fertilizers

+## Business Connections:
+The app includes a feature where farmers can search for businesses to sell their crop to and connect with other farmers.
+This feature provides farmers with a platform to network with potential buyers and sellers, thereby increasing their business opportunities.

+## Crop Processing Options:
+Another special feature of the app is that it gives farmers other choices to sell their produce.
+The app provides ideas on how to convert their crop into processed food and sell them.
+This feature enables farmers to explore alternative avenues for selling their produce and increase their profits.

+## Education:
+The app provides daily news relevant to farmers in their area, including information about subsidies and other benefits.
+Additionally, the app provides educational resources to help farmers improve their knowledge and skills related to farming.